collindching/collinching.github.io/_pages/about.md

 ## Learn actively

-Learning by doing is the best, most direct way to learn.
+Learning by doing is the best and most direct way to learn.
 It often takes much more effort than passive learning, which is why it's so effective.

-Consistently prioritize active learning in your journey -- through written synthesis, focused drilling, and applying concepts in projects.
+Consistently prioritize active learning in your journey -- through written synthesis, learning projects, and side projects.
 And devise active learning opportunities out of concepts that you learn passively through through reading and courses

 ## Problem solving framework

-1. Describe: Gather problem details, ask critical questions, and define primary goal
+1. Contextualize: Gather problem details, ask key questions, define primary goal, read research
-2. Research: Look for previous solution help
-3. Strategize: Plan action steps
-    - If your problem is overwhelmingly complex, decompose it
-    - Consider also solving a simpler version of the problem first
-4. Implement
+2. Strategize: Prioritize tasks, decompose problem, and plan actions; decompose problem if necessary
+3. Implement: Stick to your plan
-5. Adjust: Evaluate success, analyze outcomes, determine necessary changes
+4. Adjust: Evaluate success, analyze outcomes, determine necessary changes

 ## Positive psychology